chenhu2015/CSCI5123Project/README.md

-# rsc18
-Publication of the code we used in the RecSys Challenge 2018.
+Code we used from the RecSys Challenge 2018 and with modification.

 ## Requirements
 * The code was tested with miniconda3 (python3.6.5)